Study Abroad Safety

 E-CALLS Inc. Customer Center (Insurance Agency)

 Tel: 03-5614-0696 Fax: 03-5614-0979 Email: firstname.lastname@example.org

 Students who are enrolled in degree programs at the Institute and who travel abroad for education or research will be automatically enrolled in the risk and crisis management service when they purchase the overseas travel insurance designated by the Institute.
 The cost of this service is covered by the Institute.

 With the service, students traveling abroad can request advice and access information 24 hours a day, 365 days a year, consulting the service regarding everyday problems as well as about accidents and disasters.
 In the event of an emergency, the risk and crisis management service company will provide cautionary information, and the Institute may confirm your safety through the service’s smartphone app.

 Preparing for Safe Travel Abroad

 Overseas Safety Orientation

-If you wish to view a recording of the orientation (about 70 minutes in length), you can watch it at Taki Plaza.
-Please contact the Study Abroad Information Center (email@example.com) and let us know when you would like to view it (indicate up to three dates/times for easier scheduling).
-If you are planning to travel abroad as an exchange student under tuition waiver agreement, please contact the International Student Exchange Division (firstname.lastname@example.org).
+If you wish to view a recording of the orientation of last year (about 70 minutes in length), you can watch it on-line.
+Please contact the International Student Exchange Division (firstname.lastname@example.org).